 Gurkha Cigars was founded in the late 1980s by Kaizad Hansotia.
-The story goes that Hansotia was on vacation and a man was selling cigars on the beach; he bought the entire stock (and rights to the company name) for $150 and began to sell them in his duty free stores worldwide.
-The cigars sold like crazy, hitting the market during the beginnings of the great cigar boom, and that's where Gurkha began.
-After a few years selling exclusively at duty free stores, Gurkha began to expand their portfolio and started to focus on limited releases and rare tobaccos.
-Gurkha became known for their luxury products, selling cigars for hundreds, and even thousands of dollars, in some cases.
+The story goes that Hansotia was on vacation and a man was selling cigars on the beach; he bought the entire stock (and rights to the company name) for $150 and began to sell them in his duty-free stores worldwide.
+The cigars sold like crazy, hitting the market during the beginning of the great cigar boom, and that's how the Gurkha began was born.

-Thankfully for the consumer, the Gurkha Ghost is not one of the aforementioned cigars!
-This attractive smoke is geared towards the everyday enthusiast, offering big flavors at modest price points.
-The cigar is quick to catch the eye, displaying a holographic band featuring the standard Gurkha solider emblazoned upon it.
-This is accompanied by a stunning display that is worthy of the Gurkha name, often known for their opulent presentations.
+Thankfully for the consumer, the Gurkha Ghost is not one of the aforementioned expensive cigars!
+This attractive stogie is geared towards the everyday cigar enthusiast, offering big flavors at modest price points.
+The cigar is quick to catch the eye because it features a holographic band that displays the standard Gurkha soldier emblazoned on it.
+This striking cigar and cigar band is accompanied by a stunning box to display that is worthy of the Gurkha name, which is often known for its opulent presentations.